New British biotech firm to tap gene therapy for blindness

 Oxford-based researchers reported two weeks ago that an early-stage clinical trial using gene therapy had shown promise in a handful of patients with a progressive form of blindness called choroideremia.

-The company has an exclusive licence to the intellectual property underpinning the Oxford gene therapy programme.
+The company has an exclusive license to the intellectual property underpinning the Oxford gene therapy programme.

 Choroideremia is caused by a mutation in a gene that makes a protein called REP1.
 It affects an estimated one in 50,000 people and causes sufferers, who are mainly men, to lose their sight gradually as the cells in the retina degenerate.